-D. Social, Economic, and Political Institutions and Human Behavior

-1. United States History and Constitution/California State and Local Government:
+D. Social, Economic, and Political Institutions and Human Behavior (12 units minimum) 1.
+United States History and Constitution/California State and Local Government:

 Students may satisfy subject requirements in United States History and Constitution and California State and Local Government by passing departmental examinations in these fields.